tzachi-dar/LibreAllHouse/LIBRE2.md

     sudo pip3 install dnspython
     sudo apt-get install -y vim

-## Step 4 - Run the program:

 If you do not have git installed, you will need to install that too:

     sudo apt-get install -y git
+## Step 4 - Run the program:

 To run the program manually do:

 1. git clone https://github.com/tzachi-dar/LibreAllHouse.git
 2. cd LibreAllHouse/
-3. Edit the config.cfg file to unter mongodb parameters (optional). (for example db_uri = mongodb+srv://userj:passi@cluster-b6k1n0tj.bg18m.mongodb.net/heroku_b6k1n0tj)
-4. sudo python3 main.py
+3. sudo python3 main.py

 In order to run the program automatically after boot edit the file `/etc/rc.local`: